5 exciting dives!

 Where will I dive during my Advanced course?

 You’ll do some great diving while taking your PADI Advanced course at Bali Scuba.
 Three of your dives will be at Nusa Penida and two dives will be at Tulamben.
 These are the two best scuba sites in Bali.
 You have great chances to see Manta at Nusa Penida and you’ll dive a World War Two shipwreck at Tulamben.
 How does that sound?

 How do I learn?

 When you sign up for the PADI Advanced course we’ll email you an online copy of the PADI Advanced Open Water manual.
 You can study before you arrive in Bali – who wants to study while on vacation?
 Your PADI Instructor will check your answers when you arrive in Bali.
-Don’t worry if you enroll at the last minute.
 We’ll give you a copy of the manual when you arrive at Bali Scuba for the first day of your advanced course.
 You can study during your surface interval or after you get back to our HQ each day.
 Your Instructor will give you a complete briefing before each dive, will stay together with you underwater, and will give a thorough debriefing after each dive.
 Most importantly, your Instructor will share the insider tips and tricks they have learnt over the years.
 The focus will be on diving because the PADI Advanced course is about diving (not about studying).

 Can I take the course alone?

 What days do you run the PADI Advanced Open Water course at Bali Scuba?

 The temperature is usually around 27C (80F) but from July to October the water is often colder at Nusa Penida – that’s what brings in the exciting marine life!
 We have 5 mm long wetsuits available for rent.